Who is New Era Asset Management?

 - It is a violation of federal law for New Era Asset Management to report inaccurate or incomplete information about you.

-- New Era Asset Management may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- New Era Asset Management cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- New Era Asset Management must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- New Era Asset Management must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- New Era Asset Management cannot threaten to have you arrested or imprisoned over unpaid debts.
+- New Era Asset Management cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove New Era Asset Management From Your Credit Report Today!